This Dutch Apple Pie recipe is so easy to make! Instead of a double crust like a traditional apple pie, it has a fabulous streusel on top.

 Storage: Cover the cooled pie and store it in the fridge for 3-4 days.

 The difference between a classic apple pie and a Dutch apple pie is the top layer.
 In a classic apple pie, the top layer is a second pie crust.
 But a Dutch apple pie has a delicious crumb topping made with a mixture of flour, brown sugar, cinnamon, and butter.

-To make it even more confusing, another optional name is an apple crumb pie.
-So, whatever you decide to call it is up to you and it still tastes as delicious.
+To make it even more confusing, another name is an apple crumb pie.
+So, whatever you decide to call it is up to you, and it still tastes just as delicious.

 To make a lighter recipe for Dutch apple pie, I would skip the pie crust and turn it into an apple crumble.
 By skipping the pie crust, you’ll skip a lot of fat and calories.

 Use a no sugar added apple pie filling and make the crumble with a sugar alternative and butter alternative.
 Plus, you could use less of the crumble than the recipe calls for.

 - This Apple Cobbler Recipe is made with only four ingredients!

 - Homemade Apple Crisp is a family tradition.

 - Bloomin’ Baked Apples is the dessert version of a blooming onion!

 - Caramel Apple Mousse Cake has a creamy caramel mousse filling.